Talk about tackling all the things together, as a team!

 No matter what your experience or lack of experience has been when it comes to race, there is no denying that your personal experience impacts what you believe and how you behave.
 As adults, it also affects what and how you teach your children about race.
 Additionally, it informs how you respond to others who may not look or act like your children do.

-In the midst of protests happening across the country, people are speaking out about injustice, specifically toward black people.If you haven‘t already, now is a really good time to develop a plan of action for intentionally teaching your children that every black person has value and dignity.
+Lots of people are speaking out about injustice, specifically toward black people.If you haven‘t already, now is a really good time to develop a plan of action for intentionally teaching your children that every black person has value and dignity.
 In a perfect world, we would know that all are created equal.
 At this moment in time however, there is a major focus on how black people are treated.

 A great place to start is with yourself.